 4) High Integrity

-A perfect hybrid database strategy enables full-fledged database availability, security, and integrity ensuring effective risk assessments and audits, all in line with regulations and GDPR across the hybrid cloud architecture.
+A perfect hybrid database strategy enables full-fledged database availability, security, and integrity, ensuring practical risk assessments and audits that align with regulations and GDPR across the hybrid cloud architecture.

 5) Sovereignty

-A hybrid cloud database gives you high data sovereignty, allowing you to configure the database according to your preferences to store data safely in any location.
+A hybrid cloud database offers high data sovereignty.
+It allows you to configure the database according to your preferences and store data anywhere safely.
 It also facilitates multi-data center locations and data residency, enabling data storage in compliance with requirements.

 6) Infrastructure Flexibility